sillevl/course-databases/src/exercises/02-example-databases/index.md

 In this course we use the forta database.
 This database is made by Ben Forta \([http://forta.com/](http://forta.com/)\).
 On this page we will go step by step how to create this database.

-You will need a mysql server \(XAMPP\) and a mysql client\(commandprompt, Bash or PowerShell will do\).
+You will need a mysql server \(XAMPP\) and a mysql client\(command prompt, Bash or PowerShell will do\).

-You will also need to download the files [http://forta.com/books/0672327120/mysql\_scripts.zip](http://forta.com/books/0672327120/mysql_scripts.zip) and unzip them.
+You will also need to download the files [https://forta.com/wp-content/uploads/books/0672327120/mysql_scripts.zip](https://forta.com/wp-content/uploads/books/0672327120/mysql_scripts.zip) and unzip them.

 ::: tip SQL Keywords in capital letters